TMJ and Swallowing: How Difficulty Swallowing Is Closely Related to TMJ Disorder

 Symptoms of dysphagia include:

-Dysphagia can be caused by many issues.
+Dysphagia can be caused by many swallowing issues.
 According to the Mayo Clinic, these can include:

-Additionally, dysphagia can be related to TMJ disorder.
+Additionally, dysphagia (trouble swallowing) can be related to TMJ disorder.
+We often get asked "Can TMJ cause swallowing problems?" or Can TMJ cause dysphagia?"
 What is this disorder and why can it make swallowing difficult?

 TMJ disorder is a disorder of the jaw joints, or the temporomandibular jaw joint.
 It can be caused by misalignment of the teeth, as well as misalignment of the jawbones themselves.

 TMJ disorder can lead to chronic headaches and migraines, as well as facial, neck, and shoulder pain.
 How is it related to dysphagia?
 You can experience difficulty swallowing because the muscles of your head, jaw, and neck are too tight.
 When they’re too tight, they don’t function properly, which can make chewing and even swallowing difficult.

 Thankfully, there’s a jaw pain treatment that can also treat your dysphagia.
 West Kelowna dentist, Dr. Shauna Palmer, can provide you with a TMJ treatment plan, which often includes an orthotic device, that can reduce your symptoms.
 All of this can be done safely without surgery, and yet, it’s effective.

 With her training in physiological principles in treating TMJ disorder and dysphagia, Dr. Palmer looks at what the root cause of your symptoms is before diving into a treatment plan.
 Understanding the cause gives her a better idea of what sort of treatment is really going to work best for your needs.